SamFHarrison/weather-app/README.md

 - [ ] Create root CSS variables for spacing.
 - [ ] Extract `<DefinitionList />` component.
 - [ ] Use `Promise.all()` in `getWeather` so artificial promise delay is 800ms minimum rather than delay + the real call.
+- [ ] Fix slow loading background image.
+Maybe try rendering on the server using `getServerSideProps()`?
+Or lazy loading?

 ### Nice To Have